frychicken/PiGen/README.md

 # What is doublePiGen.bat?

 > Generate all possible combination for 6 digits code !!!

+# What is PiGen2.bat?

+> With this update, you can customize your wordlist length!!!

+> For example: You can generate 4 numbers, 6 numbers or 10 numbers,... what ever you want

+> Usage: Type in cmd: PiGen2.bat +number

+> Ex: > PiGen2.bat 6

+> It will generate all 6 digits number combinations

 **_all read me and explain for each version included_**